 In a lecture dating back to 1420, famed French scholar Jean Gerson (13 December 1363 – 12 July 1429) offered the hypothesis that there was a sixth sense: the sense of “understanding.”
 If we accept Gerson’s hypothesis, the Lady and the Unicorn could be about love and “understanding.”

-However, because all six tapestries feature a lion, standing on the right side of the Lady, and the mythical/mythological Unicorn, standing to her left, holding pennants or crests, there could be other interpretations.
+All six tapestries feature a lion, standing on the right side of the Lady, and the mythical/mythological Unicorn, standing to her left, holding pennants or crests.
+Given this configuration, the tapestries could be otherwise interpreted.
 For instance, the Lion, the king of animals, and the Unicorn are heraldic animals.
-Besides, as we know, there seems to be no end of medieval animal lore, the illuminated twelfth-century Aberdeen Bestiary constituting one of, and probably the finest, illuminated bestiaries.
+Besides, the medieval animal lore includes the animals represented in the twelfth-century Aberdeen Bestiary, perhaps the finest, illuminated bestiaries.

-I should point out that the tapestries reflect the influence of the Crusades on Europeans.
+I should point out that the tapestries reflect the influence of the Crusadeson Europeans.
 Crusaders discovered beautiful rugs often called “Turkish,” regardless of their precise origin.
-The Crusades helped shape the Western imagination to a degree that may be underestimated and/or understated, not to say ignored.
+The Crusades helped shape the Western imagination to a degree that may be underestimated and/or understated.